andycroll/andycroll.com/_posts/2023/2023-12-04-find-definitions-of-rails-methods-using-source_location.md

 ## Why not?

-While you're experimenting, you might find that this doesn't always work.
+While you're experimenting, you might find that this method doesn't always provide a helpful result.

 ```ruby
 "Cars".method(:upcase).source_location